Puerto Princesa Subterranean River

 Saint Paul Mountain Range

-Palawan is spectacular island - but the small (circa 35 km²) Saint Paul Mountain Range might be the most spectacular place in this beautiful island.
+Palawan is spectacular island - but the small (roughly 35 km²) Saint Paul Mountain Range might be the most spectacular place in this beautiful island.
 These mountains have been formed from a dark grey limestone, which has formed in the Late Oligocene - Early Miocene - some 16 - 20 million years ago.
 The highest summit is the 1,027 m tall Mount Saint Paul.

 The thick layer of limestone is dissolved by the torrential rains, characteristic for the wet climate of the western Palawan.
 Intense karst processes have created dramatic landscape with countless sharp limestone pinnacles, domes, sinkholes, shafts and - impressive caves.